 If you wish to attend a ceremony other than the one you have been invited to you may ask the College Office to enter your name on the University’s central waiting list by completing the Degree Ceremony Booking Form.
 Please note that if you can no longer attend the ceremony date of your request, you must inform the College Office as soon as possible, and no later than 60 days before the ceremony.
 This includes candidates on the waiting list for a ceremony.
 If you do not, and/or if you are booked onto a space that becomes available after 60 days before the ceremony, you will not be permitted to cancel.

-If you do not wish to attend a ceremony you may arranged to graduate in absentia by using the online booking system.
+If you do not wish to attend a ceremony you may arrange to graduate in absentia; do indicate this on your booking form.
 Please note that once your name has been put through a graduation ceremony in your absence, you will not subsequently be able to supplicate in person for the same degree.